-It is the mission of the Mises Institute of Canada to educate the public to the importance of placing human choice at the center of economic theory, to encourage a revival of critical historical research, and to advance the Misesian tradition of thought through the defense of the market economy, private property, sound money, and peaceful international relations.
+It is the mission of Mises Canada to educate the public on the importance of placing human choice at the center of economic theory, to encourage a revival of critical historical research, and to advance the Misesian tradition of thought through the defense of the market economy, private property, sound money, and peaceful international relations.

 In a speech given on January 2, 1935, Prime Minister Bennet spoke of his then-radical plan to solve the Great Depression and declared:

 “Reform means Government intervention.
 It means Government control and regulation.
 It means the end of laissez faire.
 Reform heralds certain recovery.
 There can be no permanent recovery without reform.
 Reform or no reform!
 I raise that issue squarely.
 I nail the flag of progress to the masthead.
 I summon the power of the State to its support.”

 It has been nearly 80 years since that speech and State intervention now penetrates in to nearly every aspect of Canadian life, carrying with it the hardships predicted in detail by Austrian Economics.
 “Austrian” economics owes its name to the historic fact that it was founded and first elaborated by three Austrians-Carl Menger (1840-1921), Friedrich von Wieser (1851-1926), and Eugen von Bohm-Bawerk (1851-1914).
 The latter two built upon Menger, though Bohm-Bawerk, in particular, made important additional contributions.